arthurPrvst/automatic-campaign-mailjet/doc/quickstart.md

 Don't forget to add `MailerModule` in the imports of the `app.module`. </br>

 ### Step 8 - Contact creation on sign up
-When yourr userr sign up, you should create a contact on mailjet side.
+When your user sign up, you should create a contact on mailjet side.

 To do so, in file `backend/src/api/auth.controller.ts` add: